vrrdnt/vrrdnt.co/content/posts/media-server-breakdown.md

 In Plex, you can look for a button that looks like three dots next to the media you're watching.
 Click on it, and you should see a button that says "Report Issues".
 This will take you to a page where you can describe any problems with the media, such as missing subtitles or bad audio.

 In Overseerr, it's a similar process.
 Go to the media, and you'll see a yellow hazard button on the screen.
-Click it, and small window will open that will let you describe the issue in the same way as Plex.
+Click it, and a small window will open that will let you describe the issue in the same way as Plex.

 #### Notes